izabalra8/INRF-IQmetric/README.md

 You can simply use the file main.m to run the demo using some given example images.

-To use your own images, save the original image and the distorted image on the folders `img/original` and `img/dist` under the names `original.jpg` and `distorted.jpg` respectively.
+To use your own images, save the original image and the distorted image on the folders `img/original` and `img/dist` under the names `original.jpg` and `dist.jpg` respectively.
-You will see the results in `img/results`.
+You will see the result in `img/result.jpg`.